rflandau/Orv/README.md

 *Sub-Vault*: Any vault that is a child to another vault.
 When two vaults join and one ascends to root vault keeper, the other becomes a sub-vault.
 The sub-vault moniker can be used recursively down a branch.

-# Variants and Implementations
+# Using this Repo

-If you just want to run Orv yourself (or play with it using pre-constructed libraries), there are currently two variants and their implementations: Proof and Slims.
-Each variant contains a README describing its design, trade-offs, and the prototype implementation included.
-Each prototype implementation contains a prototype client, a prototype Vault Keeper, and a library that can be imported by other Go applications.
+This repo contains two variants (Proof and Slims), each with an implementation.
+Each variant contains a README describing its goal, trade-offs, and how to use its implementation.
+Each implementation also includes a prototype client, prototype vault keeper, and a Go library that can be imported by other application looking to leverage the variant.

-> [!NOTE]
-> The variants follow different design paradigms and are NOT cross compatible.
-However, different implementations of the same variant (and version) *ought* to be compatible (with the caveat that they use the same serialization technique for payloads).

 ## Proof

-[Proof](implementations/proof) is the first prototype.
+[Proof](implementations/proof) is the very first prototype of Orv.
 It is implemented as a REST API and serves as a proof of concept more than anything else.
 No further work is planned for it.

 ## Slims

 [Slims](implementations/slims) is the second prototype.
-It is implemented as an L5 (application layer) protocol.
-This version explores different design decisions and the library contains tools to interface directly with its L5 headers.
-It is under active development.
+It is designed as an L5 (application layer) protocol.
+This variant explores compressing Orv for use in highly constrained environments, going so far as to design its own L5 header.
+The implementation contains a library for interfacing directly with these headers.
+Slims is under active development.

 # Core Design